Email bomb

-On Internet usage, an email bomb is a form of net abuse that sends large volumes of email to an address to overflow the mailbox, overwhelm the server where the email address is hosted in a denial-of-service attack (DoS attack) or as a smoke screen to distract the attention from important email messages indicating a security breach.
+On Internet usage, an email bomb is a form of net abuse that sends large volumes of email to an address to overflow the mailbox, overwhelm the server where the email address is hosted in a denial-of-service attack or as a smoke screen to distract the attention from important email messages indicating a security breach.

 Methods

 There are three methods of perpetrating an email bomb: mass mailing, list linking and zip bombing.

 Mass mailing

 Mass mailing consists of sending numerous duplicate emails to the same email address.
 These types of mail bombs are simple to design but their extreme simplicity means they can be easily detected by spam filters.
-Email-bombing using mass mailing is also commonly performed as a DDoS attack by employing the use of botnets; hierarchical networks of computers compromised by malware and under the attacker's control.
+Email-bombing using mass mailing is also commonly performed as a denial-of-service attack by employing the use of "zombies" botnets; hierarchical networks of computers compromised by malware and under the attacker's control.
 Similar to their use in spamming, the attacker instructs the botnet to send out millions of emails, but unlike normal botnet spamming, the emails are all addressed to only one or a few addresses the attacker wishes to flood.
-This form of email bombing is similar to other DDoS flooding attacks.
+This form of email bombing is similar to other denial-of-service flooding attacks.
 As the targets are frequently the dedicated hosts handling website and email accounts of a business, this type of attack can be devastating to both services of the host.

 This type of attack is more difficult to defend against than a simple mass-mailing bomb because of the multiple source addresses and the possibility of each zombie computer sending a different message or employing stealth techniques to defeat spam filters.